allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Overall, Cloud Tasks can be a valuable tool for managing and executing asynchronous tasks in a scalable and reliable way.

+## What are Tasks and Queues?

+A task is a unit of work that you want to run, and a queue is a container for a set of related tasks.
+In Cloud Tasks, queues are used to manage the scheduling and execution of tasks.

 ## How to use it?

 The Cloud Tasks [documentation][2] states: